 The Guardian‘s careful report of all this focuses ultimately on an important health and safety element: the tendency of the Roman victims to be careless about wearing or keeping on their helmets, as this made the trauma worse.

 What do I conclude, myself?
 Well, it seems to me that the Heinrich Heine Universität in Düsseldorf is the place to be.
 If you feel that the Roman victims of Asterix need more advice.
-Or maybe if you just like reading Asterix.Explore posts in the same categories: culture, university
+Or maybe if you just like reading Asterix.culture, university